Jack Ridley (pilot): Postwar career

 Ridley worked on the X-1 project until May 1948, when he was sent to the state of Washington for temporary assignment to the XB-47 program.
 The swept-wing Stratojet, powered by six J-47 turbojet engines and capable of high subsonic speeds, was in its way as revolutionary as the X-1 had been.
 His expertise proved instrumental in bringing the revolutionary jet bomber to operational status with the Strategic Air Command.
-A year later, the flight test engineer was permanently assigned to Muroc Army Air Field (soon to be renamed Edwards Air Force Base) where he remained, with interruptions, until 1956.
+A year later, he was permanently assigned to Muroc Army Air Field (soon to be renamed Edwards Air Force Base) where he remained, with interruptions, until 1956.

 Returning to Edwards Air Force Base, Ridley applied his reasoning skills to many of the new generation of jet and rocket aircraft then arriving on the ramp: the delta-winged XF-92A, the F-84F Thunderstreak, and the nation's new heavyweight bomber, the B-52.
 He worked on the entire family of Air Force research airplanes from the X-1 through the variable-sweep wing X-5.
 His responsibilities included planning flight test programs for various aircraft, identifying the stability characteristics and gathering the performance data which would later be used in writing Pilots Operating Handbooks and compiling standard aircraft characteristic charts.

 Ridley corrected a problem with over-sensitive controls on the F-86E Sabre, which was still unsolved after several test flights.
 Waiting until night had fallen, Ridley led a team of engineers into a darkened hangar.
 There, he placed a flashlight on the horizontal tail and climbed into the cockpit.
 The flashlight beam, moving across the hangar door in response to his control inputs, easily revealed a lag problem, which could soon be corrected.

 He never really turned off the computational portion of his mind, even when he was absorbed in other work.
 One evening found him deep in conversation at the officers club, planning the engineering aspects of an upcoming test series with the project pilot for the XF-91 rocket-assisted fighter program.
 Four master's degree hopefuls from MIT were seated at a nearby table, fretting at their inability to solve a complex problem which they had been assigned.
 Never breaking the thread of his own conversation, Ridley abruptly handed the students a notepad he had been scribbling on: "Would this help you any?"
 Cries of joy followed by hearty thumps on his back acknowledged his ingenious solution to their dilemma.